terryology/candlegraph/content/methodology.md

 Brands with **fewer than 3 candles** receive a 20% Confidence Tax on both SAV and PAE indexes, regardless of data provenance.
 Small sample sizes introduce higher variance, and the penalty reflects this statistical reality.

 ---

 ## 6. Why the "100" Line Moves

-These indexes are **Relational**.
+These indexes are **relational**.
 An index of **100** always represents the current average of the collection.

-As the collection grows and I discover better-engineered candles, the "Average" rises.
+As the collection grows and I discover better-engineered candles, the average shifts.
 This forces brands to "compete" for their spot on the map.
 A "Grail" today must continue to outperform new entries to keep its title.

+**This creates a living benchmark** — not a fixed standard that becomes outdated, but a dynamic comparison that evolves with the collection.

 ---